The COVER Renderer

 COVER is the module responsible for displaying the 3D scene.
 You can use it on a desktop, but it works as well an immersive multi-screen projection system and with VR glasses.
 Here, we learn how to use it when configured for the desktop.
 Although it can be used independent from a visualization system (i.e. COVISE or Vistle), we will only look at how to use it with Vistle.

 If COVER is started from within Vistle, a Vistle menu item is available in the menu bar.
-From there it is possible to manipulate Module Parameters and enable interactors.
-These interactors allow you to manipulate the parameters of workflow modules using the mouse.
-For example, you can modify the plane position of a CuttingSurface module slicing through the data by dragging the position manipulator.
+From there it is possible to manipulate selected Module Parameters and enable interactors.
+These interactors allow you to manipulate the parameters of workflow modules using the mouse from within the 3D scene.
+For working with the mouse, you will want to enable the Pick interactors.
+There are interactors for manipulating positions, and locations of planes, spheres, and cylinders.
+For instance, you can modify the plane position of a CuttingSurface module slicing through the data by dragging the spherical position manipulator.
+Dragging the arrow tip, allows to modify the plane normal.

 Further, COVER comes along with a tablet user interface (TabletUI), which allows the user to adjust many other parameters and in many cases offers more detailed settings.
 The TabletUI attaches to a running COVER and can be started using the command: